lyaef/alx-low_level_programming/README.md

-This is a new project on recursion.
+A new project on static libraries.